SR Merchant Navy class: Cylinders, valve gear, wheels and brakes

 Three 18 in diameter cylinders drove the centre coupled axle.
-The inside cylinder was steeply inclined at 1:7.5 but the outside cylinders were horizontal.
+The inside cylinder was steeply inclined at 1:7.5, but the outside cylinders were all horizontal.

 It was originally intended to use a gear-driven valve gear, but space restrictions within the frames and wartime material shortages led Bulleid to design his novel chain-driven valve gear.
 This component was unique amongst British locomotive design practices.
 It later gained a bad reputation, because it could cause highly irregular valve events, a problem compounded by the fast-moving Bulleid steam reverser.
 The entire system was located in a sealed oil bath, another unique design, providing constant lubrication to the moving parts.

 The locomotives were equipped with the unusual 6 ft 2 in (1.88 m) Bulleid Firth Brown (BFB) driving wheels which both lighter and stronger than the spoked equivalent.
 These proved to be successful and were later used on other Bulleid classes.
 The leading bogie was based upon that of the SR Lord Nelson class, although it had a 6 ft 3 in (1.90 m) wheelbase as opposed to Maunsell's 7 ft 6 in (2.28 m) design, and featured 3 ft 1 in (0.94 m) BFB wheels.
 A long coupled driving wheelbase was incorporated into the design, to keep the locomotives within the lineal loading of the Southern Railway's narrower bridges.
 The supporting rear trailing truck was a one-piece steel casting that gave the smoothest of rides; the design was utilised in the future BR Standard Class 7.

 The spaces between driving wheels housed steam-powered clasp brakes, that gripped the wheels by way of a "scissor" action.
 The two middle brake hangers held two brake blocks each, whilst the two outside hanger on the leading and rear driving wheels held one block each.
 These were connected together by outside rodding for ease of access, and the whole system was operated from the footplate.